Cherokee High School (Tennessee): History

 Cherokee High School was founded in 1980 after the Hawkins County Board of Education had determined in the mid-1970s that it would be more cost effective for the school system to construct and operate two comprehensive high schools rather than the four community-based high schools it was then operating.
 The two schools would be centered in the western and eastern ends of the county, to service the county's two main population centers: Rogersville-Bulls Gap- Mooresburg and Church Hill-Mount Carmel-Surgoinsville.

+The initial choice for the first principal chose not to take the job, so Ralph Anderson, the former superintendent of the county school district, was chosen.
+The proposed name for the school was Clear View High School, but dissatisfaction among students prompted the district to choose another name.

 The same population was being served by Rogersville High School and Bulls Gap High School prior to Cherokee's construction.
 So that these populations would still be served under the new plan, the Board of Education purchased land as equidistant from Rogersville and Bulls Gap as possible.
 The present site is located at the intersection of Highway 66 and Highway 70 in the community of Persia.
+For the 1980-1981 school year, the high school component of Clinch School, a K-12 school, had closed, with the students redirected to Cherokee High.
+However, shortly after the start of that school year, the Clinch high school reopened and Clinch High de-consolidated from Cherokee High.

 The school was named after nearby Cherokee Lake.

 The high school added a freshman academy program in 2009.